LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 solutions, and approaches for handling :ref:`non-identity mass-matrices <Mathematics.MassSolve>`.

-We conclude with a section describing ARKode's :ref:`rootfinding capabilities <Mathematics.Rootfinding>`, that may be used to stop integration of a problem prematurely based on traversal of roots in user-specified functions.
+We conclude with a section describing ARKODE's :ref:`rootfinding capabilities <Mathematics.Rootfinding>`, that may be used to stop integration of a problem prematurely based on traversal of roots in user-specified functions.